mpnsk/ean-to-asin-server-java/README.md

 With an [Amazon Associate Account](https://affiliate-program.amazon.com/) (free if you you have a website that advertises products for Amazon) you can access the [Amazon Product Advertising API](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/Welcome.html) and get at least a title and a description to kickstart your own database!

-So basically that is a Spring REST example on how to use Amazons API
+So basically this is a Spring REST example on how to use Amazons API